DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Abstract

 \section{Abstract}

-Community detection is one of the most popular research topics in the field of online social network analysis.
+Community detection is of great importance for online social network analysis.
 The volume, variety and velocity of data generated by today's online social networks are advancing the way researchers analyze those networks.
-For instance, nowadays, the real world networks (e.g., Facebook, LinkedIn and Twitter) are inherently evolving rapidly and expanding aggressively over time.
+For instance, real-world networks, such as Facebook, LinkedIn and Twitter, are inherently growing rapidly and expanding aggressively over time.
 However, most of the studies so far have been focusing on detecting communities on the static networks.
-It is computationally expensive to directly employ a well-studied static algorithm repeatedly on the network snapshots of the evolving networks.
-We propose DynaMo, a novel dynamic modularity-based community detection algorithm, aiming to detect communities in evolving social networks.
-DynaMo is an adaptive and incremental algorithm, which is designed for maximizing the modularity gain while updating the community structure of evolving networks.
-In the experimental evaluation, a comprehensive comparison has been made among our algorithm, Louvain algorithm (static) and 5 other dynamic algorithms.
-Extensive experiments have been conducted on 6 real world social networks.
-The experimental results show that DynaMo outperforms all the other 5 dynamic algorithms in terms of effectiveness, and achieves (on average) 2 to 5 times faster than Louvain algorithm.
+It is computationally expensive to directly employ a well-studied static algorithm repeatedly on the network snapshots of the dynamic networks.
+We propose DynaMo, a novel modularity-based dynamic community detection algorithm, aiming to detect communities of dynamic networks as effective as repeatedly applying static algorithms but in a more efficient way.
+DynaMo is an adaptive and incremental algorithm, which is designed for incrementally maximizing the modularity gain while updating the community structure of dynamic networks.
+In the experimental evaluation, a comprehensive comparison has been made among DynaMo, Louvain (static) and 5 other dynamic algorithms.
+Extensive experiments have been conducted on 6 real-world networks and 10,000 synthetic networks.
+Our results show that DynaMo outperforms all the other 5 dynamic algorithms in terms of the effectiveness, and is 2 to 5 times (by average) faster than Louvain algorithm.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{